 The jacket

-At the heart of the lounge suit is the tailored jacket.
-Most commonly, this comes in a single-breasted design, featuring two or three buttons, offering a clean and contemporary silhouette that flatters a wide range of body types.
-For a bolder or more traditional look, some may prefer a double-breasted jacket, which adds structure and a sense of vintage elegance.
+At the heart of the lounge suit is the tailored jacket which commonly comes in a single-breasted design, featuring two or three buttons, offering a clean and contemporary silhouette that flatters a wide range of body types.
+If you wanna have a bolder or more traditional, a double-breasted suit jacket can help you adds structure and a sense of vintage elegance to your look.

 Lapel styles also play a role in defining the jacket’s character.
 Notch lapels are the most standard and versatile, while peak lapels add formality and visual strength.
-Occasionally, shawl lapels appear in more fashion-forward or semi-formal versions of the lounge suit, especially in eveningwear contexts.
+Occasionally, shawl lapels appear in more fashion-forward or semi-formal versions of the lounge suit, especially in evening party or gala.

 The trousers